Youth Care Worker

 - Job Type

-The Youth Care/Personal Support Worker provides care and support to vulnerable persons with complex needs, behavioural issues, developmental disabilities, mental health disorders, and/or other related issues.
+The Youth Care/Personal Support Worker position is available in the Regina and Pilot Butte area and provides care and support to vulnerable persons with complex needs, behavioural issues, developmental disabilities, mental health disorders, and/or other related issues.
+This is a 3 month full time temporary position with the Multiple Programs site.
 The Youth Care/Personal Support Worker is actively engaged and fully participates in all aspects of the children, youth, and/or adults residential experience, providing care, support, and role modelling.
 The Youth Care/Personal Support Worker works to provide the participants with a safe, nurturing, predictable, and structured living environment.
 The Youth Care/Personal Support Worker is involved in the implementation of the participants’ treatment plan and in meeting the participants emotional and physical needs.

 Education and Professional Certification